 - Coaching or guidance

 A Lift Ticket gives you access to recreate on the mountain and is required, even if you don’t ride a chair lift.
 These start at $15/person for access to the learning area and magic carpet conveyor lifts, and $40 for access to the whole beginner area, including the beginner chairlift.

-Rental Equipment includes boots and a board (snowboarding) or boots, skis and poles (skiing).
+Rental Equipment includes boots and a board (snowboarding) or boots, skis, and poles (skiing).
 Helmets are recommended but are an optional extra.

-For kids 3-12 years, the Stevens Pass Youth Programs Facility is their dedicated learning center that offers lesson packages (Lift Ticket + Rental Equipment + Lesson + Helmet Rental) for all ability levels from as little as $119/day.
+The Stevens Pass Youth Programs Facility is their dedicated learning center that offers lesson packages (Lift Ticket + Rental Equipment + Lesson + Helmet Rental) for all ability levels from as little as $119/day.
 The facility is located in the Ski and Snowboard School Building, on the south side of the Base Area, at the foot of the mountain.
 Reservations are not required but are strongly recommended.
 If you are planning a trip on a weekend or during a holiday they advise reserving as much as a week in advance as space in our programs fills up frequently.